JohnReeves/bcs-ciphers/interactivity.md

 ## 4. Joining the HTML to the JavaScript

-The code below include the shift up and shift down buttons to control the caesar cipher cipher text.
+The code below links the shift up and shift down buttons to the JavaScript code.

 ```javascript
 let shift = 0;